HMarvell/HWC-3-Expanded/README.md

 # HWC-3-Expanded
- Expanding on the Previous HWC-2 Repo to utilise 3 Musketeers.
+ Expanding on the Previous HWC-2 Repo to utilise 3 Musketeers, adapting the A Cloud Guru Sandbox to utilise Azure instances.